Moskva (river): Etymology

 The word "Moskva" is the Russian word for Moscow.
 The name of the city is thought to be derived from the name of the river.
 Several theories of the origin of the name have been proposed.

 The most linguistically well-grounded and widely accepted is from the Proto-Balto-Slavic root *mŭzg-/muzg- from the Proto-Indo-European meu- "wet", so the name Moskva might signify a river at a wetland or a marsh.
 Its cognates include музга, muzga "pool, puddle", mazgoti and mazgāt "to wash", májjati "to drown", mergō "to dip, immerse".
 In many Slavic countries Moskov is a surname, most common in Russia, Bulgaria, Ukraine and North Macedonia.
 Additionally, there are similarly named places in Poland like Mozgawa.

 According to one of the Finno-Ugric hypotheses, the Merya and Muroma people, who were among the several pre-Slavic tribes which originally inhabited the area, called the river Mustajoki "Black river", and the name of the river derives from this term.
 Various other theories (of Celtic, Iranian, Caucasic origins), having little or no scientific ground, are now largely rejected by contemporary linguists.

-To distinguish the river and the city, Russians usually call the river Moskva-reka (Moskva river) instead of just Moskva.
+To distinguish the river and the city, Russians usually call the river Moskva-reka (Moskva river/Река Москва)) instead of just Moskva.